juxor/afaq/markdown/secH1.md

 Proudhon on state socialism.
 These critiques contain may important ideas and so are worth summarising.
 However, it is worth noting that when both Stirner and Proudhon were writing communist ideas were all authoritarian in nature.
-Libertarian communism only developed after Bakunin's death in 1876\.
+Libertarian communism only developed after Bakunin's death in 1876.
 This means that when Proudhon and Stirner were critiquing "communism" they were attacking a specific form of communism, the form which subordinated the individual to the community.
-Anarchist communists like Kropotkin and Malatesta also opposed such kinds of "communism" (as Kropotkin put it, _"before and in 1848"_ communism _"was put forward in such a shape as to fully account for Proudhon's distrust as to its effect upon liberty.
+Anarchist communists like Kropotkin and Malatesta also opposed such kinds of "communism."
+As Kropotkin put it, _"before and in 1848"_ communism _"was put forward in such a shape as to fully account for Proudhon's distrust as to its effect upon liberty.
 The old idea of Communism was the idea of monastic communities . . .
 The last vestiges of liberty and of individual energy would be destroyed, if humanity ever had to go through such a communism."_ [**Act for Yourselves**, p.
-98]).
-Of course, it may be likely that Stirner and Proudhon would have rejected libertarian communism as well, but bear in mind that not all forms of "communism" are identical.
+98] Of course, it may be likely that Stirner and Proudhon would have rejected libertarian communism as well, but bear in mind that not all forms of "communism" are identical.

 For Stirner, the key issue was that communism (or socialism), like liberalism, looked to the _"human"_ rather than the unique. _"To be looked upon as a mere